leschzinerlab/Motion-correction/README.md

   * --firstFrame - First frame to use in the movie alignment
   * --lastFrame - last frame to use in alignment.
 By default this will be the last frame in the movie.
   * --smoothening - parameter for smoothening function.
 NEEDS TO BE CHANGED IF YOU WANT TO ALTER OUTPUT PARTICLE TRAJECTORIES.
+  * --localsigma - parameter for enforcing local correlations for trajectories.
+NEEDS TO BE CHANGED IF YOU WANT TO ALTER OUTPUT PARTICLE TRAJECTORIES.
   * --exaggerate - can be changed to alter output trajectories.
   * --apix - override pixel size calculated from STAR file
   * --exposureweight - flag to weight each frame of the movie according to the dose-dependent decay of resolution information